 - Teach the equivalent of 15 credit hours over the previous 4 terms and scheduled to be part of the bargaining unit (.200 FTE or greater) the current term.

 - Teach the equivalent of 5 credit hours (or .333 FTE) the previous term and scheduled to teach at least 5 credit hours (or .333 FTE) the current term.

 Once eligible, part-time employees maintain eligibility one of four ways:

 - Work 3 credit hours or more (or .200 FTE) each consecutive term.

 - Work a total of 1.2 FTE or greater cumulatively for the immediate two previous consecutive terms.
 Eligibility is maintained for the subsequent third term regardless of assignment.

 - Work a total of 1.2 FTE or greater cumulatively for the immediate three previous consecutive terms.
-A maximum of .500 FTE from summer term will count toward this total.
 Eligibility is maintained for the subsequent fourth term regardless of assignment.

-Important Note: The eligibility criteria described above do not apply to Flight Technology flight instructors.
+Important Note: The eligibility criteria described above do not apply to Lane Aviation Academy flight instructors.
 Consult your faculty contract.

 When does my insurance coverage start?

 Insurance coverage is effective on the first day of the month.